moazharoon1/RAG-LANGCHAIN/README.md

 - Split documents into manageable chunks for efficient querying.
 - Store chunks in a Chroma vector store.
 - Query the Chroma vector store using a chatbot interface powered by OpenAI's GPT model.

+This project will be updated as soon as new changes are made to the project.